<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 A private transfer will take us to the town of Bomerano, near Agerola, where our hike starts.
 We will walk to Positano today, following the famous Sentiero degli Dei (The Path of the Gods) to Nocelle, just above Positano.
 The 4.8 mile (7.8 km) path is about 3 hours and has stunning views.

-After lunch we’ll reach the center of Positano via private transfer where you will have to to explore the narrow, winding alleyways of Positano that house shops and cafes.
+After lunch we’ll reach the center of Positano via private transfer where you will have time to explore the narrow, winding alleyways of Positano that house shops and cafes.
 Gather with your guides on Spiaggia Grande before taking a private boat back to Amalfi along the coast.
-Our final dinner together will be a special event at one of Amalfi’s best restaurants.
+Our final dinner together will be a special event at one of our favorite restaurants.

 [fa icon="plus"] Day 7